Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

 At HABIC, our volunteers receive training, peer support, and opportunities for continuing education.
 We empower our teams to advocate for their animal at all times.

-HABIC requires each potential volunteer team to undergo a thorough screening and training process, to ensure those working with vulnerable persons are well-prepared to act in an informed yet independent manner.
+HABIC requires each potential volunteer team to undergo a thorough screening and training process, to ensure those working with vulnerable individuals are well-prepared to act in an informed yet independent manner.
+Once teams are trained and placed in a volunteer assignment—for example, working in a school, hospital, or long-term care facility—a commitment of at least one year is expected.
+HABIC animal teams are asked to complete a re-evaluation every two years to maintain HABIC certification.

-Steps to becoming a therapy team volunteer
+Steps to becoming a therapy dog team

-Assess your animal's suitability for therapy work
+Assess your dog's suitability for therapy work

 There are many things to consider when assessing an animal’s suitability for the demands of therapy work.
 Here are a few questions to ask yourself:

-- Does my animal LOVE people?
+- Does my dog LOVE people?

-- Is my animal dependable and trustworthy?
+- Is my dog dependable and trustworthy?

 You can also learn if therapy work is right for your dog by taking our Therapy Dog Quiz.